 Often times we can perform routine maintenance without any interruption to service.
 If you experience an interruption to your normal experience let us know immediately so that we can address any issue.

-2. My load track status is displaying “Tracking interrupted.”
+2. My load tracking status is displaying “Tracking interrupted.”
 What causes this to happen?

 There are multiple root causes of this message.
 It is possible that the driver disabled the location services on his/her phone, the phone lost battery, or the driver is in a region without data connectivity.
 In the case that the driver has lost data activity we will still ping the GPS location and can fill in the known locations once the driver re-enters a service area.